dcSpark/cardano-multiplatform-lib/docs/docs/index.md

 This is a library, written in Rust, that can be deployed to multiple platforms (Rust crate, JS, Typescript, WASM, etc).
 It handles:
 - Serialization & deserialization of core data structures
+- Builders to streamline and verify the construction of transactions and related components
 - Useful utility functions for dApps & wallets

 ##### NPM packages

+TODO: update these once we publish new versions:
 - browser: [link](https://www.npmjs.com/package/@dcspark/cardano-multiplatform-lib-browser)
 - nodejs: [link](https://www.npmjs.com/package/@dcspark/cardano-multiplatform-lib-nodejs)
 - asm.js (strongly discouraged): [link](https://www.npmjs.com/package/@dcspark/cardano-multiplatform-lib-asmjs)

+Note: If you are using WebPack, you must use version 5 or later for CML to work.

 ##### Rust crates